ZakGhost354313/ZakGhost354313/README.md

 }

+bio:
+- I just write code and play minecraft(bedrock).
+I make minecraft addons, and am currently working on a minecraft realm and school work, so i cant be on forever.

 <!---
 ZakGhost354313/ZakGhost354313 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.